HkiPythonWorkshops/Workshops/ws2/material.md

 To make a game, we need a background or *screen*.

-To create the screen, add this the file:
+To create the screen, add this to the file:

 ```python
 #screen initialization